Styx Valley trail guide

 For decades, these native forests have been exploited for veneer and wood chips.
 When native forest is clear-felled, helicopters drop a napalm-like substance to burn off the remains.
 This releases carbon stored in soil and vegetation back into the atmosphere.
 For a region that trades on its natural beauty, the chemical-laden smoke tells a different story.

-Many people think Tasmania’s forests are protected—and that’s what the Tasmanian government would like you to believe.
+Many people think the forests of lutruwita are protected—and that’s what the Tasmanian government would like you to believe.
 But in 2014, it tore up the Tasmanian Forestry Agreement, an historic deal the Wilderness Society helped broker between the industry, trade unions and conservationists.
-It meant that from April 2020, precious forests are once again at risk.
+It meant that from April 2020, precious forests were once again at risk.

 Incredibly, giant trees like the 400-year-old Home Tree in the Florentine Valley, a colossal and ancient stringy bark, are now up for the chop.